floydhub/dcgan/README.md

 # Deep Convolution Generative Adversarial Networks

-This project implements the paper [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](http://arxiv.org/abs/1511.06434) and is a porting from [pytorch/examples/dcgan](https://github.com/pytorch/examples/tree/master/dcgan) to be usable on [FloydHub](https://www.floydhub.com/).
+This project implements the paper [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](http://arxiv.org/abs/1511.06434) from a porting of [pytorch/examples/dcgan](https://github.com/pytorch/examples/tree/master/dcgan) making it usables on [FloydHub](https://www.floydhub.com/).

-The implementation is very close to the Torch implementation [dcgan.torch](https://github.com/soumith/dcgan.torch)
+The implementation is very close to the Torch implementation [dcgan.torch](https://github.com/soumith/dcgan.torch).

+Before start, the `fixed_noise.pth` (serialized Z vector used for generating image on training) is saved in the outf folder.

 After every 100 training iterations, the files `real_samples.png` and `fake_samples.png` are written to disk with the samples from the generative model.